And I just, I mean, when you hear this, dig deep to find your gut reaction.

 Thank you very much.

-Oh, um, boy, it's raining here, but I'll tell you, talking to you makes the sun come out.
+Oh, boy, it's raining here, but I'll tell you, talking to you makes the sun come out.

-You know, speaking of that, I've been watching, I feel so bad for you.
+You know, speaking of that, I've been watching.

-I'm watching video tape of all this flooding up there, and I'm wondering why is there no criticism of Bush and FEMA on this?
+I'm watching videotape of all this flooding up there, and I'm wondering why is there no criticism of Bush and FEMA on this?

-Uh about a week.
+About a week.

-And we got it last spring too.
+And we got it last spring, too.

 So this is New England.